Lucasali/Lucasali/README.md

 ### Hi there, welcome to my Github 👋

 - 🛠 I'm working as a Front-end Developer, using technologies like Vue.js, Vite, Tailwind, GraphQL, REST APIs
-- 🌱 I’m currently learning Clean Architecure on ASP.NET Core APIs
+- 🌱 I’m currently learning Typescript and the new Vue 3 composition API
 - 👯 I’m looking to collaborate on different projects to explore new languages
 - 💬 Ask me about Vue.js, Javascript or anything about web development
 - ⭐ My favorite technology is Vue.js ❤️